html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

     <!-- Resources on other origins must be CORS-enabled. -->
     <link rel="import" href="http://example.com/elements.html">

 <p class="notice fact">The browser's network stack automatically de-dupes all requests from the same URL.
 This means that imports that reference the same URL are only retrieved once.
-No matter how many times an import at the same location is loaded, it only executes once.
-This means resources are automatically de-duped for you!</p>
+No matter how many times an import at the same location is loaded, it only executes once.</p>

 <h3 id="featuredetect">Feature detection and support</h3>